Grand Marshal candidate profiles

 In your own words, what do you feel are the roles of the Grand Marshal and the Senate?
 Do you think that the current Senate is fulfilling that role?

 What do you think are the incumbent Grand Marshal’s strengths and weaknesses?
-What would you like to improve upon them if you are elected?
+What would you do to improve upon them if you are elected?

 What does the student-senator relationship look like?
 What should it look like?